umitproject/network-scanner/share/doc/umit/src/plugins_dev.rst

    This signal is emitted when a ScanHostView is created.

-   This object, like the :class:`ScanResultNotebook` is created in the :class:`ScanNotebookPage` constructor, and the signals emitted when the object construction is complete.
+   This object, like the :class:`ScanResultNotebook` is created in the :class:`NmapScanNotebookPage` constructor, and the signals emitted when the object construction is complete.

    The callback should be in the form of: